solipsis/etherfi-takehome/README.md

 ### Prereqs

-    * generate a new JWT and save it as jwt.hex or use the provided insecure key
+    // generate a new JWT and save it as "jwt.hex"
+    // or use the provided insecure key
-    * mv bad-jwt.hex jwt.hex
+    $ mv bad-jwt.hex jwt.hex

 ### Running